 The Bottom Line: Respite Care to Avoid Caregiver Burnout

-I’m sure you’ve heard, you have to take care of yourself before you can take care of anyone else, and you hear it all the time because it’s true.
+I’m sure you’ve heard that you have to take care of yourself before you can take care of anyone else, and you hear it all the time because it’s true.
 If you get too run down, you can’t be an effective caregiver.
 Your health will suffer, both mental and physical.
 You also can’t be as nice as you would normally.

 In the short term, like my one-month assignment, respite care wasn’t necessary, but to avoid caregiver burnout, depression, and health problems for a more extended period, you will need help.